openvinotoolkit/model_server/docs/docker_container.md

 In case the model can't be reshaped, it will remain in the original parameters and all requests with incompatible input format will get an error.
 The model server will also report such problem in the logs.

-## Model Version Policy
+### Model Version Policy
 Model version policy makes it possible to decide which versions of model will be served by OVMS.
 This parameter allows you to control the memory consumption of the server and decide which versions will be used regardless of what is located under the path given when the server is started.
 `model_version_policy` parameter is optional.
-By default server serves only latest version for model.
+By default server serves only the latest version for the model.
 Accepted format for parameter in CLI and in config is `json`.

 Accepted values:
 ```
 {"all": {}}